-The PS4 Pro is, until November 19, the most powerful PlayStation console you can buy.
+The PS4 Pro may no longer be the top of the PlayStation power rankings, but we still like it.
 This mid-cycle upgrade to the PS4, and a direct competitor to the Xbox One X, offers 4K gaming and streaming, provided you have a 4K TV or display you can output to.

 It doesn't have as much power to use as the Xbox One X, but it does have the benefit of Sony's enticing library of exclusive games, and many of them look even better than normal thanks to Sony's "PS4 Pro Enhanced" scheme.